Immigration, Refugees, and Citizenship Canada (IRCC) held back-to-back program-specific Express Entry draws on April 29.

 - Tie-break rule:

 Usually, IRCC applies a tie-break rule to avoid confusion in the rankings due to the same CRS score awarded to two or more candidates.
-This draw invited candidates who had the minimum score of 717 and only if they submitted their Express Entry profile before April 24, 2021, at 15:24:49 UTC.
+This draw invited candidates who had a minimum score of 717 and only if they submitted their Express Entry profile before April 24, 2021, at 15:24:49 UTC.

 Canada is expected to welcome over 401,000 new immigrants in 2021.
 About 80,000 invitations will be sent out to eligible candidates through PNP and over 108,800 ITAs for Canada PR through Express Entry programs.